cloudinary-community/next-cloudinary/README.md

 In order to run the Docs project, you need to have the images referenced available inside of your Cloudinary account.

-To do this, navigate to the `scripts` directory and first create a new `.env.` file with:
+To do this, navigate to the `scripts` directory and first create a new `.env` file with:

 ```
 CLOUDINARY_CLOUD_NAME="<Your Cloudinary Cloud Name>"